-The BMADS proposal is a transmission scheme adapted to the BLE mesh specifications, see Fig.3 where a modified BLE mesh stack protocol is depicted.
+The BMADS proposal is a TX scheme adapted to the BLE mesh specifications (see Fig. 3) where a modified BLE mesh stack protocol is depicted.
 The new proposal is defined as an additional feature in orange, the BMADS service.
-This optional feature enables applications that are delaytolerant and/or make infrequent transmissions to reduce the consumption in the network relays.
+This optional feature enables applications that are delay-tolerant and/or make infrequent TXs to reduce the consumption in the network relays.
 An essential characteristic of this new feature is that is added without modifying in any way the physical and MAC layer of the current standard.
 In fact, it does not either require any change in the protocol stack structure.
 The only necessary change is the definition of a new control command and its management.
-This can be implemented using the RFU fields available in the current standard frame definitions.
-However, like a Low Power Node needs another neighbor node to be a friend, to apply BMADS, all the relays in the network should use this new feature.
+This can be implemented using the